 Some commentators blame customers for the trend.
 They note the rise of serial returners (who overbuy knowing they’ll return most of the items) and even snap-and-send-backers (who wear clothes once “for that hashtag moment” before returning them).

 Others blame retailers, who offer free online returns, try-before-you-buy schemes or cyber discounts.
-These all incentivize purchasing, but inevitably lead to more returns.
+These all incentivise purchasing, but inevitably lead to more returns.
 Customers order the same product in multiple sizes or overspend in the sales, only to face buyer’s remorse later.

 The growing cost of eCommerce returns to retailers